HS160/Tressure-Hunt/README.md

 - If you make a wrong choice, the game ends.
 - Reach the final stage and choose the correct door to win the game.

-## Contributing

-Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/HS160/treasure-hunt-game/issues) if you want to contribute.

 ## License